Amina Cachalia: Political involvement

 Her first political involvement started when she wanted to take part in women's passive resistance campaign, but was rejected because she was too young and frail to go to prison.
 Then, she join Transvaal Indian Youth Congress (TIYC) as an active member.
 TIYC was actively doing tasks such as distributing leaflets, putting up posters, selling TIC's newspaper, and mobilising Indian community to support the movement.
-She met her future husband, Yusuf Cachalia, secretary of TIC through her political activity.
 Cachalia was a volunteer for the Peace Council and a founding member of Women's Progressive Union which was affiliated to the Institute of Race Relations in 1948.
 The Union taught women literacy, dress-making, secretarial skills, baby care, and basic skills in nursing in order to help them become economically independent.

 Defiance campaign

 In the early 1950s, she joined the ANC and worked hard to help Defiance Campaign become a successful movement by distributing leaflets, making home visits and recruiting volunteers to join the movement.
 On 26 August 1952, Cachalia participated in the Germiston march, led by Ida Mtwana.
 The Germiston march consisted of twenty-nine women in all: eleven Indian, one coloured (Susan Naude), and seventeen African women.
 All participitants in the march were arrested and sentenced to 14 days in Boksburg Prison.

 On 17 April 1954, the Federation of South African Women (FEDSAW or FSAW) was founded in Johannesburg from the idea of Rachel Simons to found a women's organisation which included women from all races and colours.
 The organisation was led by Helen Joseph, Lillian Ngoyi and Cachalia as the steering committee for the organisation.
 Cachalia was the treasurer of the Federation of South African Women (FEDSAW) and a leading supporter of the Federation of Transvaal Women.
 FEDSAW decided to organise a women's march to Pretoria on the Union Building on 9 August 1955 to protest against the passed law.
 At that time, Cachalia was pregnant with a son, Ghaleb.
 Cachalia became one of the 20,000 marchers.

 During the 1956 Treason Trial in Johannesburg, she helped her sister Zainab Asvat to support the accused and their families, who had been left impoverished by the loss of their main wage earner by collecting food and money for them.
-Amina Cachalia and Yusuf Cachalia were friends of Nelson Mandela before his imprisonment at Robben Island in 1962.
 She became a staunch anti-apartheid activist.
 After the treason trial, Cachalia spent fifteen years under house arrest throughout the 1960s and 1970s.